michael-rubel/livewire-best-practices/README.md

 Livewire has a very simple yet powerful [testing API](https://laravel-livewire.com/docs/2.x/testing#introduction).
 The [Missing Livewire Assertions](https://github.com/christophrumpel/missing-livewire-assertions) package may help you extend the set of available testing methods.

 ---
+> 🔨 Working with Livewire on a daily basis?
+PRs are welcomed!\
+> Suggest your own best practices if you don't see them on the list.\
+> If you aren't sure if it's a good practice, you can [start a discussion](https://github.com/michael-rubel/livewire-best-practices/discussions) first.

 ## Contributors
 [![GitHub Contributors Image](https://contrib.rocks/image?repo=michael-rubel/livewire-best-practices)](https://github.com/michael-rubel/livewire-best-practices/graphs/contributors)